 The safety, protection and well-being of all students is of fundamental importance to the school.
-Child Protection policies within our school ensure we have built a child safe community and it is the responsibility of all stakeholders (school staff, parents, students) to take action to prevent harm to students.
+Child Protection policies within our school ensure we have built a child safe community, and it is the responsibility of all stakeholders (school staff, parents, students) to take action to prevent harm to students.
 Parents' engagement with children, both in the home setting and through school-based programs, is seen as crucial to the success of prevention programs, as parents are often the first and major source of information for children.
-To build parent and community awareness of child safety in schools, the following video, https://vimeo.com/392356477/e1151ba983 has been produced to assist parents and carers to recognise concerning behaviour and have the confidence and capability to report this behaviour to the appropriate person in the school.